Geoff1900/oss-enterprise/ISSUE_TEMPLATE/new-release.md

 - [ ] Evaluate security concerns with `security team @mention`
 - [ ] Request a snazzy logo  from `creative team  @mention`
 - [ ] Discuss promotion strategy with `public relations team @mention` and `marketing @mention`
+- [ ] Get Sign-off from the security guard

 ## Preparation